JosePaumard/code-one-2019-lambda-stream-collector-lab/Readme.md

 ### Oracle Code One 2019  Lambda Stream Collector Lab

+You are are currently on the master branch on this repository.
+You should switch to one of the following branch, following the version of Java you are using:
+- Java8
+- Java9
+- Java10
+- Java11
+- Java12

+The lab is almost the same on all the branches.
+Several questions have been removed from the Java 8 branch, since they rely on API added in Java 9 or later.

 This is a lab created for Oracle Code One 2019.
 It is a Maven project, with the following content in the `test/java` folder:

 1. A `A_Lambdas` package